 These headphones come with a non-detachable 1/8" TRRS cable.
 You can also use the USB adapter on PC and PS4, but it doesn't work with Xbox One.
 They have a bit of lag, but note that we measured latency with the USB sound card attached.

-These headphones can be plugged into a PC or a PS4 with full audio and microphone compatibility.
+These headphones can be plugged into a PC, PS4, or PS5 with full audio and microphone compatibility, whether using their analog or USB connection.

-These headphones can be plugged into an Xbox One controller with full audio and microphone compatibility.
-However, the USB adapter isn't compatible with Xbox One.
+These headphones can be plugged into an Xbox One or Xbox Series X controller using their analog connection with full audio and microphone compatibility.
+However, the USB adapter isn't compatible with Xbox One or Xbox Series X.

 The Razer BlackShark V2 are affordable gaming-oriented headphones.
 They offer more features than the less-premium Razer BlackShark V2 X, including a USB sound card and Razer's Synapse 3 companion software, which allows you to customize the sound profile and adjust the microphone settings.
-You can use these headphones with your PC, PS4, and Xbox One, however, the USB sound card and all its customization features aren't compatible with Xbox One.
+You can use these headphones with your PC, PS4, PS5, Xbox One, and Xbox Series X, however, the USB sound card and all its customization features aren't compatible with Xbox consoles.
 If you're looking for more headphones, check out our recommendations for the best gaming headsets, the best gaming headsets under $100, and the best PS4 headsets.

 The Razer BlackShark V2 and the Logitech G Pro X Gaming Headset are very similar headphones, and depending on your listening habits, you may prefer one over the other.
 Both are gaming-oriented headphones that are compatible with software that lets you adjust the sound, the microphone settings, and access virtual surround sound mode.
 However, the Logitech have a better build quality and a more comfortable over-ear fit.
 Their microphone also has a better performance out-of-the-box.
 On the other hand, the Razer are better for neutral sound, and they have a more stable on-ear fit.